 Expect to have to stoop, dive down cramped staircases and contend with sawdust-strewn floors as you move from room to room.
 The real draw?
 A pint of Sam Smith's for a fraction of the price of beer in other London pubs.

-Perfect spot for a pre-railride cocktail.
+The Booking Office is the perfect spot for a cocktail.

 Cunningly named, the Booking Office sits on the site of the old booking hall of St. Pancras station and is found in the lobby of the refurbished St. Pancras Renaissance Hotel.